August 23, 2024 | Blogs and News

 The day your child is born is one of the most beautiful and terrifying of your life as a parent.
 When your tiny baby’s hand wraps around your one finger, it feels like the entire world is contained in that single moment.
 From their first breath, your most repeated wish is for your child to forever remain safe, happy and healthy.

-“When I was pregnant I was told my daughter had a small hole in her heart.”
-Those are the first words that second-time parent, Ani Yemenidjian spoke to me about her pregnancy.
-A year ago, the doctors had informed her of the cardiovascular issue and how it was easily fixable, but when beautiful and eager Juliette was born early, the situation changed along with Ani’s life.
-Despite the NICU team on standby and a month in the ICU, Yemenidjian was told that her daughter had two large holes in her heart that could only be repaired through open-heart surgery.
+“When I was pregnant, I was told my daughter had a small hole in her heart,” shared second-time parent, Ani Yemenidjian.
+Her doctors had informed her that her unborn baby had a cardiovascular issue and they believed it was easily fixable.
+But when the beautiful and eager Juliette was born early, the situation changed.
+Yemenidjian was told that her daughter had two large holes in her heart that could only be repaired through open-heart surgery.

 “She couldn’t survive without it.
 She was on a breathing tube and feeding tube because every sip she took was making her heart work so hard it was like she was running a marathon.”
-In order to minimize the risks of complications from the bypass machine, The Yemenidjians had to wait three agonizing months for Juliette to reach the desired weight of 8 pounds.
-That period of time and the recovery period afterwards seemed like a fever dream for the family and perhaps without the guiding beacon of Music Therapy, the Yemenidjians wouldn’t be where they are today.
+In order to minimize the risks of complications from the bypass machine, the Yemenidjian family had to wait three agonizing months for Juliette to reach the desired weight of 8 pounds.
+That period of time and the recovery period afterwards seemed like a fever dream for the family, and perhaps without the guiding beacon of Music Therapy, the Yemenidjians wouldn’t be where they are today.

-“They would come into the NICU room twice a week and the music therapist would open up the side of the bed, put her guitar on the crib so Juliette could hear her sing, but also feel the vibrations of the guitar and it was one of the very first times she started to reach for something, she was responding to the music.”
+“The Music Therapist would come into the NICU room twice a week and would open up the side of the bed and put her guitar on the crib so Juliette could hear her sing and also feel the vibrations of the guitar.
+It was one of the very first times Juliet started to reach for something; she was responding to the music.”

 They were happy tears, of course, a burst of emotion at the sight of her daughter feeling the special power of music firsthand, and it’s clear how this experience seemed to fill a very different hole in Yemenidjian’s heart as well.